mlabs-haskell/cardano.nix/docs/getting-started/deploy.md

 ### Customize

 To learn more, browse available [NixOS options in nixpkgs](https://search.nixos.org/options) and [NixOS options provided by cardano.nix](../../reference/module-options/cardano/) (see other modules in the menu on the left).

-Add these options to `configuration.nix` to
+You can ad these options to `configuration.nix` to configure the system.

-###